Web page interaction in Python

 (if we trust the installed chromedriver

 program file in Finder, control-click on the file, choose Open from the shortcut menu, and click the Open button on the pop-up.
-In macOS 15 or newer: Open System Settings, choose Privacy & Security in the left panel, scroll down to the Security section, and press the Open Anyway button on the right side of the text about blocking ChromeDriver (for this to appear, you have to run chromedriver
+In macOS 15 or later: Open System Settings, choose Privacy & Security in the left panel, scroll down to the Security section, and press the Open Anyway button on the right side of the text about blocking ChromeDriver (for this to appear, you have to run chromedriver

 at least once):